1. Home

 TA210 Acting Technique 2 / Credits earned: 4

-Students will build on the foundations of Acting 1, Beat Analysis, Viewpoints and Meisner Technique to craft fully realized characters within the given circumstances of scenes from contemporary plays.
+Students will build on the foundations of Acting 1, Beat Analysis, Viewpoints, and Meisner Technique to craft fully realized characters within the given circumstances of scenes from contemporary plays.

 TA112 Shakespeare 1 / Credits earned: 3